yZ1337/Simple-Python-PassList-Generator/README.md

 ## To Do List

-- [x]  Check website page for e-mails
+ - [x] Check the website page for emails
-- [ ]  Check website for possible words/passwords
+ - [ ] Search the website for potential words/passwords
-- [ ]  Crawl the website instead of 1 page to find emails
+ - [ ] Crawl the entire website, not just one page, to find emails
+ - [ ] Insert characters within a word, not only at the end

-Will try to add more updates in the feature!
+I will try to provide more updates in the future!